Why a Ph.D. from RGCB?

 - Course work will be a combination of didactic lectures, assignments, seminars, teaching, Interactive sessions and qualifying exams.

 - Scholars will be awarded, recognized and rewarded for their performance.
+All students will receive a detailed transcript of their course work and grades attained.

 - Details of subject wise contents, credits and exit examination will be provided after admission.